Hello guys!! How have you been? I hope you guys enjoy it!!

 Example: “The economy is finally looking up”

-b- To search for (something) in a reference book, on the Internet, etc.
+b- To search for (something) in a reference book, on

 Example: “Let’s look up his number in the yellow pages”